kutlugsahin/redux-backup/README.md

 ## Store
 The object that you can provide withBackup function to customize how states will be backup and restored.
 Store object must have three functions namely **backup** **restore** **deleteBackup** which will be called with respect to dispatched actions.
+Default store is a memory store.
 ```js
 const store = {
   backup,